-- Unlike calm waters in swimming pools, the beach has special dangers like currents and tides.
+- Unlike calm waters in swimming pools, the beach has different dangers like currents and tides.
 Check with the lifeguard when you arrive to find out about the water conditions.

 - Do not allow kids to swim in large waves or undertows.
-If they are caught in one, they should swim parallel to the shore or should tread water and call a lifeguards help.
+If they are caught in one, they should swim parallel to the shore or should tread water and call a lifeguard for help.

 What to do in a Water Emergency

 - When a child is missing and water is nearby, always check there first.
 Surviving a drowning depends on a quick rescue and restarting breathing as soon as possible.